Integrated and Engaged Learning Conference 2015

 - The use of public lecture series as a way of developing mutual learning between community members, students, faculty and institutions.

 Registration was affordable at $100 ($50 for Laurier faculty and staff; $10 for students).
-Bursaries were available for students who register in the conference.
+Bursaries were available for students who registered in the conference.
 Registration included full conference program and materials, all refreshments, two lunches and reception.

 Please join us each year as we showcase and share our collective experience, innovation, and achievement in improving the quality of undergraduate and graduate education.

 Wilfrid Laurier University sits on the traditional lands of the Haudenosaunee and Anishinaabe peoples